CloudSentrySystems/Scripts/README.md

 # Welcome to our Scripts repository

-This repository contains all of the scripts and related scripting information that we used during this project.
-Creating scripts increases efficiency, resulting in being able to quickly replicate systems, settings, etc. to our standards and best practices.
-Our scripts were primarily used for configuring the automation of tasks to support Globex's Network Infrastructure.
-Automation not only reduces the time it takes to perform repetitive tasks, it also reduces errors sustained during the repeated performance of those tasks.
+This repository contains any scripts and related code that was used during this project.
+These scripts give us the ability to quickly replicate systems, settings, etc. as they are needed.

 <br>